neo-project/docs/en-us/sc/bountyprogram.md

 NEO Council will offer rewards to developers and hackers that identify weaknesses in the source code.
 The rewards are distributed according to the table below. **Bugs must be reported following the correct procedure to be eligible for reward**

 ## How to report
 Send email to bounty@neo.org.
-Including a bug fix will make you eligible for bonus reward.
+Including a bug fix (patched code) will make you eligible for bonus reward.

 ## Bug classification